Digital Evidence Sharing Capability (DESC)

 About DESC

-DESC provides an improved and simpler system to share digital evidence to defence agents via the disclosure service, removing the need to collect and move physical copies of CDs, DVDs or encrypted pen drives.
+DESC provides an improved and simpler system to share digital evidence to defence agents via the Defence Agent Service (DAS), removing the need to collect and move physical copies of CDs, DVDs or encrypted pen drives.

-DESC also provides the option to share important digital evidence prior to a plea of not guilty being tendered where it may lead to an early resolution such as a plea, adjusted plea or discontinuation.
-DESC aims to help partners provide a better public service and provide a platform for further modernisation.
+DESC also provides the option to share important digital evidence prior to a plea being tendered where it may lead to an early resolution such as a plea, adjusted plea or discontinuation.
+DESC aims to help partners provide a better public service including a platform for further modernisation.

 Access to DESC evidence